Please read the below policies carefully before registering for any OSSC league, event or tournament.

 Any player who begins to bleed during a game must leave the playing area immediately.
 This player cannot return to the game until the bleeding has stopped and the wound has been sufficiently covered.

-Unfortunately, SSC is not able to control weather conditions!
-In the event of a missed game due to weather, SSC will endeavour to provide a rescheduled game however if one cannot be accomodated then there is no refund.
+Unfortunately, OSSC is not able to control weather conditions!
+In the event of a missed game due to weather, OSSC will endeavour to provide a rescheduled game however if one cannot be accommodated then there is no refund.
 As stated above, both teams must show up at the time of their game to determine if it is safe to play AT THAT TIME/LOCATION during inclement weather.

 In the case of a missed game due to weather in the first week of playoffs, the last game will be played 1st vs 2nd, 3rd vs 4th etc. In the case of a missed game in the second week of playoffs (final game), the final ranking of the standings page will determine the final placement for the season.

 A double header occurs when there are an uneven amount of teams playing in one league.
 In order to allow every team the opportunity to play every week during the season - each week one team will play a double header (2 games back to back).
-This means one team will play their first game and then stay for their second game.
-The second game will not count towards this team’s overall points for the season.
-Double-header games are an hour and fifteen minutes in length.
+In your league schedule, the double header game is indicated by an asterisk (*) next to your team name.
+This means this game does not count for your team within the standings but it does count for the other team.

 If a team defaults their game, they automatically lose their right to award spirit points to the team that they defaulted against - and the team that was defaulted upon automatically receives a "5" for their spirit score.
 Teams that are defaulted against can award the defaulting team any value that they want.